gabyx/ApproxMVBB/README.md

    For each grid direction ``g`` the minimal bounding box of the projected points in direction ``g`` is computed.
 This consists of finding the minimal rectangle (axis ``u`` and ``v`` in world frame) of the projected point cloud in the plane perpendicular to direction ``g``.
 The minimal bounding box ``G`` in direction ``g`` can be computed from the basis ``(u,v,g)`` and is a candidate for the overall minimzation problem.
    Each found minimal bounding box candidate ``G`` and its directions ``(u,v,g)`` can be used as a starting point for a **second optional optimization loop** (parameter ``mvbbGridSearchOptLoops``, same algorithm as in step 5 but with less points namely ``RS`` ).
-7. The final approximation for the mininmal volume bounding box (minimal volume over all computed candiadates) is returned. :poop:
+7. The final approximation for the minimal volume bounding box (minimal volume over all computed candidates) is returned. :poop: